GulamJilani5/java-fundamentals/multithreading/basics.md

 - More flexible, as it allows the class to extend another class.
 - Pass the Runnable object to a Thread constructor.

+## 🟦 Callable

+- A task that does something and returns a result.
+It has a `call()` method.

+## 🟦 Future

+- An object that holds the result of a `Callable task`, which you can check later.

+## 🟦 Thread Pool

+- A group of reusable threads managed by the `ExecutorService` to run tasks.

 # ➡️ 2.
 Thread Lifecycle